 With the current design (July 1994 to present), two types of sites are sampled: (1) fixed sites sampled to identify temporal trends and (2) spatially random sites sampled to assess bay-wide benthic community status.
 Although the site selection criteria for random sites has changed since 1994, sample collection and laboratory methods have not changed significantly.
-Fixed sites are sampled twice a year, in May and in late August or September.
+Fixed sites were sampled twice a year through 2008, in May and in late August or September.
+From 2009 onwards, fixed sites are sampled once a year in late August or September.
 Random sites are sampled once a year in late August or September at a new set of locations every year.
 Three replicate sediment samples for benthos are collected at each of 27 fixed sites with gear used since 1984.
 One sample is collected at each randomly selected site using a Young grab with a surface area of 440 cm2.
-Twenty five random samples per stratum are collected every year for a total of 150 samples in six strata.
+Twenty five random samples per sampling stratum are collected every year for a total of 150 samples in six strata.
 Samples are sieved on a 0.5-mm screen and preserved in the field.